Which Charities Deserve Your Dollars?

 If you're checking up on a charity, here are some of the key steps to take.

 A minimum first step is to make sure that the charity you're considering donating to is actually exempt, meaning that donations to it will be tax-deductible.
 The IRS' Tax-Exempt Search Organization Tool enables you to check whether the charity is exempt and to access its latest Form 990, which charities must file annually to maintain their tax-exempt status.
 You can retrieve the information using the charity's name, but because many charities have similar-sounding names, it's more efficient and precise to find the charity's employer identification number, or EIN, often available on the charity's website.
 Form 990 depicts information about the organization's mission and its finances, including revenue over the past two years along with expenses.
-(Note that because of the pandemic, there's currently a delay with processing 990s; it's not unusual for a charity's most recently available 990 to be from 2018.)
+(Note that because of the pandemic, there's currently a delay with processing 990s; it's not unusual for a charity's most recently available 990 to be from 2019 or even earlier.)

 The fact that a charity is exempt and has filed a Form 990 is a sign that your contribution will be tax-deductible, but it's no guarantee that the charity is using funds in an effective way.
 You can dig into the 990 yourself to find information about the organization's finances, including revenue and expenses, highly paid employees, and board composition and independence.
 But it can be difficult to know what to make of this information in a vacuum, and that's where charitable watchdogs can be so helpful.
 Here's a look at some of the primary charitable watchdogs and what they offer.